 - Women who no longer worry about becoming pregnant may be less likely to use a condom and to practice safer sex.
 Age-related thinning and dryness of vaginal tissue may raise older women's risk for HIV infection.

 - Although they visit their doctors more frequently, older people are less likely than younger people to discuss their sexual habits or drug use with their doctors.
 And doctors are less likely to ask their older patients about these issues.

 Stigma is a particular concern among older people because they may already face isolation due to illness or loss of family and friends.
 Stigma negatively affects people's quality of life, self-image, and behaviors, and may prevent them from seeking HIV care and disclosing their HIV status.

-Aging with HIV infection also presents special challenges for preventing other diseases because both age and HIV increase risk for cardiovascular disease, thin bones, and certain cancers.
+Aging with HIV infection also presents special challenges for preventing other diseases because both age and HIV increase risk for cardiovascular disease, bone loss, and certain cancers.
 Older HIV patients and their care providers need to maximize prevention efforts against these conditions and remain vigilant for early signs of illness.
 They also need to be careful about interactions between the medications used to treat HIV and those used to treat common age-related conditions such as hypertension, diabetes, elevated cholesterol, and obesity.

 What CDC Is Doing

 CDC and its partners are working together to maximize the effectiveness of current HIV prevention methods and improve surveillance among all people in the United States.
 For example,

 - Under the current funding opportunity, CDC has awarded at least $330 million each year to health departments to direct resources to the populations and geographic areas of greatest need and prioritize the HIV prevention strategies that will have the greatest impact.